How Oregon is importing the SEC to the Pac-12

 "We all came to Oregon knowing what it needs to be again," Cristobal told ESPN in April.
 "There's so much momentum and so much ground being gained toward being that, that I see it as nothing but hunger and drive right now.
 I don't see it any other way, I don't feel it any other way inside.

-"To me -- this team and this program -- I see this team as a team that can win multiple championships and continue to not only sustain but continue to elevate."
+"To me ...
+I see this team as a team that can win multiple championships and continue to not only sustain but continue to elevate."

 Bringing the SEC out west